Mindfulness Crafts For The New Year

 Last year was ‘the year of productivity’ for me.
 Yes, I achieved a lot, including writing a book (which you can pre-order here!).

 So I have decided that this year needs to be the year of mindfulness for me.
+I truly believe this will be the best way to get through the pandemic.

 You can’t really get away from the term ‘mindfulness’ can you?
 I must admit I resisted for as long as I could, but realised it must live up to the hype in the end.